 Developed by researchers at the University of Science and Technology of China, Jiuzhang is the first photonic quantum chip to achieve quantum supremacy (in 2020).
 Previously, Google’s Sycamore (which relies on superconducting materials, and not photons) claimed to have achieved quantum supremacy.

-This processor has been able to carry out Gaussian boson sampling in 3 minutes 20 seconds, with 76 detected photons.
+This processor was able to carry out Gaussian boson sampling in 3 minutes and 20 seconds, with 76 detected photons.
 It can yield an output state space dimension of 1043 and a sampling rate that is 1024 faster using the current simulation techniques on supercomputers.

 Credit: IBM